Sunday, May 26, 2019

 - No Tag, No Time.
 No Exception.

-- You must wear the ChronoTrack B-Tag provided in your packet.
+- You must wear the B-Tag provided in your packet.
 Do not trade tags or bibs with anyone.
-Your time corresponds with your bib number.
+Your time corresponds to your bib number.

 - All runners must be registered to participate; running under someone else’s name is grounds for disqualification according to USATF rules.

-VCM provides race day 2017 Hotel Bus Schedule to and from participating hotels.
+VCM provides race day Hotel Shuttles to and from participating hotels.
+2019 Hotel Shuttle Schedule

 Race Day Parking

 Free parking is available within a 1/4 mile of the start area.
-Parking lots are on St. Paul Street, Bank Street and Battery Street.
-Parking Information here.
+Click here for an interactive city parking map.
 Please do not park in Waterfront Park, Oakledge Park, or any of the church parking lots.
+See street closures map above.

 Burlington by Ferry from Upstate New York